olliebrownlow/microservices-blog-app/README.md

 - Rebuild any relevant images (for modules where the code has been changed): `docker build -t <your-docker-username>/<name-of-the-service> .`
 - Push the image to Docker hub: `docker push <your-docker-username>/<name-of-the-service>`
 - Run `kubectl rollout restart deployment [depl_name]` to redeploy.

+### Using Skaffold instead

+[Skaffold](https://skaffold.dev/) can do all of the above for you automatically whenever you make changes to your code.
+To do so:

+- Run `skaffold dev` from the root directory of the project (where the skaffold.yaml file is located).